 I am incredibly grateful for my community of readers who supported me fully during the shock of the initial medical procedure, and have provided feedback and questions to my newer posts about resilience and curiosity.
 It’s incredible to still have the support of my community, even though my life has changed so much.

 This about page is thus quite unlike the page I started with in 2008, or shifted to as my business took off.
-It’s a living tree, just as we are all living trees.
-I’ve tried to answer the questions people have about my trajectory and work within it.
+These days, I want to make sure I answered the questions people have.

 Starting with: money.